wkumari/draft-kh-dnsop-7706bis/README.md

    serving of the root zone for an individual resolver is a reasonable practice.
-The advantages listed above do not come free: if this new system does not work correctly, users can get bad data, or the entire recursive resolution system might fail in ways that are hard to diagnose.
+The advantages listed above do not come free: if this new system does not work correctly, users can get bad data, or the entire

-Kumari & Hoffman        Expires September 5, 2019               [Page 3]
+Kumari & Hoffman        Expires September 9, 2019               [Page 3]

 Internet-Draft              Root Server Local                 March 2019

+   recursive resolution system might fail in ways that are hard to diagnose.

    This design uses authoritative name server software running on the same machine as the recursive resolver.
 Thus, recursive resolver